hsk81/yeoman-generator-dizmo/README.md

 The build process supports command line arguments to quickly override some of the the configuration in `package.json`.
 It's important to realize that this CLI support is directly integrated via the underlying primitives, i.e. linting can be enabled or disabled via `--lint` or via `--no-lint`, and this argument can be provided to *any* script which depends on the linting step.

-Further, this CLI support has been implemented for *all* generators and sub-generators (see below the CoffeeScript and TypeScript sections).
-In many cases the arguments are boolean flags which can be enable or disable a certain build step (like linting or minification).
+In many cases the arguments are boolean flags which can enable or disable a certain build step (like linting or minification).
+But many can also accept specific configuration objects -- like JSON: For example, the linting of JavaScript is controlled via an [eslint] specific configuration object.

-But many can also accept specific configuration objects -- as JSON -- which may or may not be dependent of the particular sub-generator being used: For example, the configuration for linting JavaScript is different than the one for linting TypeScript, since the former uses `eslint` and the latter `tslint`.
-And since they have different configuration specifications, it's not possible to provide the same configuration object.

 However, for the daily usage the default settings should be more than enough!
 Simply using the CLI arguments as boolean flags to enable or disable a particular step will do the job.
 Further, please notice that when you e.g disable linting then during the build the corresponding step will *still* be shown, but it won't perform any actual linting!